Home

 There are different system types that can offer this facility and you are recommended to examine them carefully before you decide which is best for you.

-Remember, hot water at high pressure can present a risk.
-Some systems require notification to building control, certified installation and commissioning, and annual servicing to ensure they continue to function safely.
-A system storing hot water under pressure that is incorrectly installed or poorly serviced can be dangerous.
+On the down side, hot water at high pressure is extremely dangerous.
+Unvented mains pressure hot water systems require notification to building control, certified installation and commissioning, and annual servicing to ensure they continue to function safely.
+A system storing hot water under pressure that is incorrectly installed or poorly serviced can be extremely dangerous.
+There are documented cases where unvented cylinders have malfunctioned and exploded.
+To illustrate the point you might like to visit You Tube and see a controlled experiment set up by The Myth Busters - http://www.youtube.com/watch?v=Cv178a60Ypg&feature=related

 Positives: Hot water at mains pressure throughout your property.
 Potentially high flow rates.
 No feed or expansion tanks in loft.